raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 1/Intensity | **Range:** 60 ft. |
 | **Area:** 3 ft. wide disk | **Resist:** N/A |

 The magic-user may cast this spell to create a shimmering disk of force concentrated into a circle 3 feet in diameter, and use it to carry loose, miscellaneous items.
 This floating disk will always remain 3 feet above the ground and can carry any number of goods if they do not exceed 20 'Things' per Intensity and can fit upon the disk.
 For comparative purposes, assume 1 SIZ is equal to 3 'Things'; therefore, the disk would be able to carry just over 6 SIZ per Intensity.
-The concave nature of the disk will generally keep items from rolling off and if left unbidden, the disk will stay within 5 feet of the caster, following with a Movement Rate of 15 feet.
+The concave nature of the disk will generally keep items from rolling off and if left unbidden, the disk will stay within 5 feet of the caster, following with a Movimento Rate of 15 feet.
 However, the disk may be maneuvered to any point within the 60-foot area of the spell if the magic-user concentrates, even being willed to remain at a certain location.
 If the magic-user allows the disk to move beyond 60 feet, the disk will wink out of existence, dropping all carried items to the ground.
 The disk may not be willed to rise more than 3 feet off the ground.

 | **Intensity** | **Cost** | **Variable Effect** |
 | :-: | :-: | :-- |